 Social Security Disability Insurance Back Pay and Taxes

 Because the appeals process can take well over a year, back pay may be significant.
 This money may be taxable because it exceeds the allowed limits.
 Also, the amount may move you into the next tax bracket.
-This means you may pay a higher percentage in taxes the year you receive back pay.
+This transfer means you may pay a higher percentage in taxes the year you receive back pay.

 Taxes and Supplemental Security Income

-You should not ever have to pay taxes on your SSI benefits.
-These need-based benefits only go to families who have an extremely low income and few assets.
+You should not have to pay taxes on your SSI benefits.
+These need-based benefits only go to individuals who have an extremely low income and few assets.
 If you met the guidelines for someone who had to pay taxes on their disability income, you would not meet the qualifications for this program.

 In addition, the Social Security Administration never issues SSI back pay as a lump sum.
 Instead, it pays it in installments spread several months apart.
-This can help you avoid having to pay taxes when the Social Security Administration first approves you for disability benefits.